drcmda/react-contextual/API.md

 # subscribe

-## subscribe(consumers, mapContextToProps)(AnyComponent)
+## subscribe(providers, mapContextToProps)(AnyComponent)

 ```js
 import { subscribe } from 'react-contextual'
 ```

-`subscribe` can be used as a functionwrapper or decorator, it generally works with any Context consumer, it isn't bound to contextuals store model.
-A consumer can be the following:
+`subscribe` can be used as a functionwrapper or decorator, it generally works with any context, it isn't bound to contextuals store model.
+A provider can be the following:

-1. ObjectContext - any React context
+1. any React context
-2. "myContextId" - any string id of a regeistered provider
+2. any string key of a [registered provider](https://github.com/drcmda/react-contextual/blob/master/API.md#namedcontext)
-3. props => props.id - a function that returns a context object
+3. a function that returns a context object or key

 Example 1: Mapping a single context value as a prop.